Discovery Hall Dedication: March 20

 About Discovery Hall

-In order to meet the increasing demand for a capable, educated workforce, the state of Washington will need to produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).
-These findings are according to a recent study of community and business leaders commissioned by the governor.
+In order to meet the increasing demand for a capable, educated workforce, the state of Washington must produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).

 Building on its acclaimed Nursing and Computer Science programs, UW Bothell is building out a suite of STEM degrees to meet the ever increasing demands of UW Bothell students and the community the campus serves.
-New degrees in biology and electrical engineering have been launched to great acclaim and additional baccalaureate degrees in STEM fields are coming online in the near future.
+New degrees in biology and electrical engineering have been launched to great acclaim.
+Degrees in computer engineering and mechanical engineering will begin in fall 2014.
+Additional baccalaureate degrees in STEM fields are coming online in the near future.

 Building Facts & Figures